stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

 ## From curiosity to commitment

 What followed was a full MSc in Psychology, then a second MSc in Organisational Psychology, where I first came across the topic of work addiction (or workaholism).
-That research project stuck with me,not just because of the content, but because of what was *missing* from it.
+That research project stuck with me, not just because of the content, but because of what was *missing* from it.
 The lack of UK-based research, the absence of work addiction from diagnostic manuals… I couldn’t let it go.

 > *“The more I learned, the more I wanted to know.”*